Give people a chance. See them EYE TO EYE. Because what you see is mostly the result of what you decide to look at.

-Every day of lives we make decisions based on what we see or at least on what we think we see.
+Every day of our lives we make decisions based on what we see or at least on what we think we see.
 And most of the time it's a good thing we do.
 But sometimes, what may look real at first turns out to be not-so-real.
 Rather than taking a quick glance and making a snap judgment that's over in a blink, we need to take a second look with a kindness and caring attitude to see them EYE TO EYE.

 What we see in other people is mostly the result of what we decide to look at.
 If we only look at the surface, we'll live on the surface.
 But if we take the time to look deeper, to listen to what people are really saying, to understand their point of view, and get to know them, we will start seeing others EYE TO EYE.

-Camfel Productions' EYE TO EYE is a high energy three-screen multi-media presentation designed to give students a straightforward look at how we classify, categorize and label each other. this experience of music and media focuses on the attitudes that lead to build up cliques, tear down confidence, and bullying behaviors.
-It's an invitation to look beneath the surface and see other people and ourselves EYE YO EYE.
+Camfel Productions' EYE TO EYE is a high energy three-screen multi-media presentation designed to give students a straightforward look at how we classify, categorize and label each other.
+This experience of music and media focuses on the attitudes that lead to build up cliques, tear down confidence, and bullying behaviors.
+It's an invitation to look beneath the surface and see other people and ourselves EYE TO EYE.

 You may preview the presentation here!

 The large screens and music had their attention the whole time.

 The kids enjoyed the visual/tech aspects of the presentation.

 Angela Nelson, Sporting Hill Elementary, Mechanicsburg, PA

 I have several students who were very moved by the program